your0rg/HabitatForMeteor/README.md

     ```

 1. *Prepare your secrets file* :: The SOURCE_SECRETS_FILE holds user and connections secrets to be installed server side.
 There is an example secrets file at [HabitatForMeteor/habitat/scripts/target/secrets.sh.example](https://github.com/your0rg/HabitatForMeteor/blob/master/habitat/scripts/target/secrets.sh.example).
 Needless to say, you'll want to do a good job of expunging this file after use, or keeping close care of it, same as you would with the server certificates.
 The scripts snippets below expect you to store the file at `${HOME}/.ssh/hab_vault/secrets.sh`.
 If you have been using the snippets unaltered, ´SETUP_USER_PWD´, is the only setting you'll need to change.
-Give it the password of ´you´.
+Give it the password of user ´you´.

     1. Passwords: The script needs to know the password Meteor will use to connect to MongoDB, the sudoer password for the initial connection user,  and the sudoer password for the habitat user.
 These three passwords are used internally in the server.
 Passwords are **not** used in the SSH and SCP connections.
     2. Habitat user key file: The path and filename, on the developer's (your) machine, of a copy of the `hab` user's SSH public key.
 Obviously the key pair will have to be safely recorded for future use.